- Written by Hyun Chul Chung

 - Posted on November 6, 2023

-RFC7432 defines the MAC/IP advertisement NLRI (route type 2) for exchanging EVPN overlay end-hosts MAC addresses reachability information.
-When an EVPN MAC/IP route contains more than one path to the same L2 destination, the EVPN MAC/IP best-path selection algorithm determines which of these paths should be considered as the best path to that L2 destination.
+RFC7432 defines the MAC/IP advertisement NLRI (route type 2) for exchanging EVPN overlay end-hosts’ MAC and IP address reachability information.
+When an EVPN MAC/IP route contains more than one path to the same destination, the EVPN MAC/IP best-path selection algorithm determines which of these paths should be considered as the best path.

 - Written by Alton Lo